Dear Your Teen:

 A few of my daughter’s female friends have adopted male names (and she refers to them with the male pronoun “he”) and she tells me they are transgender.
 Should I call these transgender friends by their male names?

-I’d like to take a moment up front to commend this parent, who demonstrates admirable openness and sensitivity by even asking this question in the first place.
-These are issues we would all be better for considering, for there will certainly be times when we encounter people whose sexual orientations or gender identities are different than ours.
-Asking ourselves such questions will help diminish the small ways we have of responding to other people that, while perhaps unintentional, may make them feel “less than.”
+I’d like to take a moment up front to commend this parent.
+They demonstrate admirable openness and sensitivity by even asking this question in the first place.
+These are issues worth considering, for there will certainly be times when we encounter people whose sexual orientations or gender identities are different than ours.
+Asking ourselves such questions will help diminish the ways we respond that could perhaps make the individual feel “less than.”

-As to the question at hand: If it hasn’t been communicated clearly, it’s perfectly acceptable, preferable even, to ask two questions of her transgender friends:
+Now to the question at hand.
+If you are unsure, it’s perfectly acceptable, to ask two questions of her transgender friends:

 - “Which name do you prefer to go by?”